-What is the difference between a business account and a personal account?
+Difference between a business account and a personal account

-A business bank account allows you easily manage your business’ expenses and income.
-Personal bank accounts help individuals to access and manage their personal funds.
-If you're a small business or a sole trader starting out, it's a good idea to open a separate a business bank account, and the sooner the better, even if you run your business part time.
+Business bank accounts allow you to easily manage your business expenses and income.
+Personal bank accounts help individuals access and manage their personal funds.
+If you're a small business or a sole trader starting out, it's a good idea to open a business bank account, even if you run your business part time.

 Benefits of a business bank account